 So if you take a kid who has one grandfather who had an epic baseball card collection, and another grandfather who had an eye for value, you create a young collector with a healthy appetite to create his own epic collection.

 As a kid, almost every dollar earned from chores, caddying, shoveling snow, and whatever other odd job I could find went to the card and comic store in the town next door so that I could invest in basketball cards.
-I loved everything about buying cards, from the smell of opening a new pack, the rush of pulling a card of one of my favorite players, and tracking my cards like stocks in the monthly Becketts, with the lofty hopes that my favorite basketball cards would someday be worth millions.
-I’m still a long way off.
+I loved everything about buying cards, from the smell of opening a new pack, the rush of pulling a card of one of my favorite players, and tracking my cards like stocks in monthly Becketts, with the hope that my favorite basketball cards would someday be worth millions.

 So while I plan to cover a very wide range of basketball cards, I also plan to write about cards from two different perspectives: the collector and the investor.
 The collector, being more in line with Lefty’s motives of buying cards for the fun of it, and the investor, being more focused on card price performance, like Jack.
 And there you have it, a basketball card blog is born.